-The Bakhtiari tribe is one of the largest of all the nomadic tribes in southwest of Iran and a subgroup of the Lurs.
+The Bakhtiari is a nomad tribe in Iran which is one of the largest of all the nomadic tribes in southwest of Iran and a subgroup of the Lurs.
 They speak the Bakhtiari dialect belonging to the Lurish language.
 Bakhtiaris are a hardworking tribe, facing numerous obstacles every day and overcoming of countless difficulties in the Zagros ranges.

 Bakhtiaris primarily inhabit Chaharmahal and Bakhtiari and eastern Khuzestan, Lorestan, Bushehr, and Isfahan provinces.
 In Khuzestan, Bakhtiari tribes are concentrated primarily in the eastern part of the province. the story of the migration of Bakhtiari tribe from winter quarters in Khuzestan to summer quarters Chahar Mahaal.
 The Bakhtiari nomads move between a summer abode (Yeylaq) (first of June to September) in the high mountains (summit, Zard Kuh 4,548 m) and a winter abode (Qeshlaq) (around February to the middle of march) in the western foothills adjoining the Khuzestan plain